EcuProg7/C167BootTool/README.md

 For educational purposes only!

+All drivers are packed into the onefile executable.

 Usage:

 BootMode Tool for me(d)7 , Simos 3.x & EDC15VM/P+ Variants inspired by ArgDub , 360trev and Gremlin